Where to See Christmas Decorations in Singapore 2018

 When is the best time to visit?
 It’s open from 10am everyday but the closing hour varies depending on the events calendar.
 For the latest calendar, visit USS Calendar.
 I highly recommend that you visit on days where there is a fireworks show.

 How much does it cost?
-Regular price is SGD 76, but you can get cheaper tickets if you buy here.
+Regular price is SGD 79, but you can get cheaper tickets if you buy here (additional 5% if you use my code “trevallogsg“).

 Read my tips about Universal Studios Singapore: